CarlosFdez04/DAT250/Assignment 6/dat250-expass7.md

 ## Conclusion

-This assignment helped me understand the integration of messaging systems using RabbitMQ and the challenges that can arise when dealing with different programming languages and build systems.
+These assignments helped me understand the installation and integration of messaging systems using RabbitMQ, as well as the challenges that can arise when dealing with different programming languages and build systems.